How To Cut Your Own Hair? The Complete Guide 2023

 • Cut the back and sides.
 Put the shortest shield on the shaver.
 Start with the sideburns, moving the shaver up.
 Cut only to the point where you started using the longest protector.

-• Please start with the razor at the neck and move it up at the back of the head.
+• Please start with the razor at the neck and move it up to the back of the head.
 Again, stop at the point where you cut with the most extended guard.

 • Don’t worry about the difference in length for now.
 The scissors will take care of it.